haanmiba/Supreme-Logo-Generator/README.md

 #### CSV File Format

 In the unzipped Supreme Logo Generator folder is a folder called "source-csv-files".
-Within this folder is four CSV files that can be edited and modified to add data to to create logos.
+Within this folder are CSV files that can be edited and modified to add data to create logos.
 The program uses three different ways to represent colors in a CSV file:

 * [HEX](https://www.w3schools.com/colors/colors_hexadecimal.asp) (ex. #FF0000 is red)
 * [Shorthand HEX](http://www.websiteoptimization.com/speed/tweak/hex/) (ex. shorthand hex equivalent of #FF0000 is #F00)
 * [RGB](https://www.w3schools.com/colors/colors_rgb.asp) (ex.
 (255, 0, 0) is red)

 Likewise, there are three different CSV files that utilize these different ways to represent color.
 Select one that you may find most suitable.
-The following examples will be done in regular HEX on the Source-Hex.csv file.
+The following example will be done in regular HEX on the Source-Hex.csv file.

 Example: